 SEL Accelerates Academic Progress

 SEL in the classroom allows learners to focus on academics and personal development simultaneously.
-As an educator, consider learning and applying SEL principles in the classroom to help your students manage their emotions, analyze situations, take action and take these skills into adulthood.
+As an educator, consider learning and applying SEL principles in the classroom to help your students boost their learning and brain power, manage their emotions, analyze situations, take action and take these skills into adulthood.